Welcome to Year 1!

 Phonics and Reading

 We will issue your child a phonics linked home reading book once per week which will be matched to their phonic and reading ability.
-Your child will also be able to bring home another book, chosen by them, to develop a love of reading.
-This could be a book they can read independently but it could be one that parents can read to them.
+Books will be changed on Thursdays.

 We will let you know when we have assessed your child and when they are ready to move onto the next colour band book.
-We test children approximately every 6 weeks.
-We work on percentage scores to give us an accurate judgement about their colour band.
+We assess children approximately every 6 weeks on a 1:1 basis to see how their phonics and reading is progressing.
 The books we send home are used to develop your child’s fluency so may appear easy.
 We work on harder books in school to further your child's reading.
 If you would like any further information about reading, please ask your child’s teacher.

 Here are the phonemes and tricky words that children need to know by the end of Year 1: